input-output-hk/marlowe/docs/using-marlowe.md

 ![the step type](./pix/step-type.png)

-We can use the facilities of `ghci` to step through a contract one block at a time, and here we will do that with the embedded escrow contract contained in [`EscrowV2.hs`](https://github.com/input-output-hk/marlowe/blob/v1.3/src/EscrowV2.hs).
+We can use the facilities of `ghci` to step through a contract one block at a time, and, here, we will do that with the embedded escrow contract contained in [`EscrowV2.hs`](https://github.com/input-output-hk/marlowe/blob/v1.3/src/EscrowV2.hs).

 To single step you can work in `ghci` like this, using the facility to make local bindings:
 ```haskell